Azure Container Registry authentication with service principals

 What is a service principal?

-Azure AD service principals provide access to Azure resources within your subscription.
+Microsoft Entra ID service principals provide access to Azure resources within your subscription.
 You can think of a service principal as a user identity for a service, where "service" is any application, service, or platform that needs to access the resources.
 You can configure a service principal with access rights scoped only to those resources you specify.
 Then, configure your application or service to use the service principal's credentials to access those resources.

 Why use a service principal?